Woodhaven-Brownstown School District: Erving Elementary School

 Erving Elementary was named after Mary Quick Erving.
 She had served on the first school board in 1924 and continued to serve for 22 more years.
-Erving Elementary is located on 24175 Hall Road and the principal is Mrs. C. Berry.
+Erving Elementary is located on 24175 Hall Road and opened in the mid 1970's and renovated in 2007.The principal is Mrs. C. Berry.

 Gudith Elementary School

 Gudith Elementary was named after the Gudith family.
 John Gudith was involved in school board matters for 29 years and William Gudith was involved for 38 years.
 The site of the elementary school was the original site of the Gudith's family home.
-Gudith Elementary is located at 22700 Sibley Road and the principal is Mr. T. Martin.
+Gudith Elementary is located at 22700 Sibley Road and opened in 1973 and renovated in 2007.The principal is Mr. T. Martin.

 Wegienka Elementary School

 Wegienka Elementary was named in honor of Mark Wegienka.
 After completing his formal education, Mr. Wegienka entered the education profession at Eurekadale School in 1941.
 In 1943, he was named teacher-principal of Hand School, and became superintendent of that district in 1954.
 In 1968, Mr. Wegienka was appointed first superintendent of the newly formed Woodhaven School District, a post he held until his retirement in 1976.
-Wegienka is located at 23925 Arsenal Road and the principal is Mrs. M. Briegel.
+Wegienka is located at 23925 Arsenal Road and opened in 1978 and renovated in 2007.The principal is Mrs. M. Briegel.

 Yake Elementary School

 Yake Elementary was named after Elin Christine Yake who was an immigrant from Sweden.
 She was very active in the schools and helped get Bates Elementary built.
-Yake Elementary is located at 16400 Carter Road and the principal is Mr. T. Podlewski.
+Yake Elementary is located at 16400 Carter Road and opened in 1971 and renovated in 2007.The principal is Mr. T. Podlewski.

 Middle schools

 There are two middle schools in the Woodhaven-Brownstown school district.
 Brownstown Middle School offers grades 6–7.
-It is located at 20135 Inkster Road and its principal is Mr. A. Clark.
-The assistant principal is Mrs. E. Radtka.
+It is located at 20135 Inkster Road, it opened in the 1990's and renovated in 2004 and 2022.Its principal is Mr. A. Clark.

 The other middle school is Patrick Henry Middle School which offers grades 8–9.
 Patrick Henry Middle School was named in honor of Patrick Henry.
-Patrick Henry Middle School is located at 24825 Hall Road.
-Its principal is Mr. R. Gurganus and the assistant principal is Dr. Peggy Carr-McMicheal.
+Patrick Henry Middle School is located at 24825 Hall Road,it opened in 1976 and renovated in 2004.Its principal is Mr. R. Gurganus.

 High school

 Woodhaven High School opened in the Fall of 1972.
 It is located at 24787 Van Horn Road.
-Its principal is Mr. M. Czajkowski and assistant principals are Mr. Jay Vesperman and Mr. Phil Short.
-In 2022,the class of 1972 was honored at the Homecoming football game for the 50th anniversary of the school.
+Its principal is Mr. Jay Vesperman, who had been an assistant principal at WHS since 2008.
+In 2022, the class of 1972 was honored at the Homecoming football game for the 50th anniversary of the school.